Fraunhofer-AISEC/gallia/docs/uds/scan_modes.md

 * **extended source address**: When extended addressing is in use, often set to a static value, e.g. `0xf1`.
 * **extended destination address**: When extended addressing is in use, it is the address of the ECU.

-The discovery procedure is dependend on the used addressing scheme.
+The discovery procedure is dependent on the used addressing scheme.
-From a high level perspective, the destination id is iterated and a valid payload is sent.
-If a valid answer is received, an ECU has been found.

 ## Session Scan